2. Important Information And Who We Are

 We use different methods to collect data from and about you including through:

 5.1 Direct interactions.
-You may give us your Identity, Contact and Financial Data by filling in forms or by corresponding with us by post, phone, email or otherwise.
+You may give us your Identity, Contact, Profile and Financial Data (or any other categories of personal data which you provide) by filling in forms or by corresponding with us by post, phone, email or otherwise.
 This includes personal data you provide when you:

-5.4.1 analytics providers such as Google based outside the EU;
+- 5.5.1 analytics providers based outside the EU; and,

-5.5 Contact, Financial and Transaction Data from providers of technical, payment and delivery services such as Worldpay and Recurly.
+5.6 Contact, Financial and Transaction Data from providers of technical, payment and delivery services.

 6.1 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

-6.2 Generally we do not rely on consent as a legal basis for processing your personal data other than in relation to sending third party direct marketing communications to you via email or text message.
-You have the right to withdraw consent to marketing at any time by contacting us.
+6.2 Generally we do not rely on consent as a legal basis for processing your personal data other than in relation to Special Category personal data or sending direct marketing communications to you via permitted media where consent is required.
+You have the right to withdraw consent at any time by contacting us at email@example.com.

 7.1 We have set out below, in a table format, a description of all the ways we plan to use your personal data, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.

-7.2 Note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.
-Please contact us if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out in the table below.
+7.2 Please contact us if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out in the table below.